legis-graph/legis-graph/readme.md

 files available over HTTP, so before you do this step, in another terminal window, just run `$ python -m http.server` in the repository root.

+Be sure Neo4j is running, by default legis-graph assumes Neo4j is running locally.

 ```
 $ path/to/neo4j/bin/neo4j-shell < load_legislators.cql
 ...